prplfoundation/prplMesh/tools/docker/README.md

 ## Docker tester

-A simple wrapper which calls `sudo docker exec <container name> -it <path/to>/build/install/scripts/prplmesh_utils.sh status` which prints the prplMesh operational status of the main and radio agents.
+A simple wrapper which calls `docker exec <container name> -it <path/to>/build/install/scripts/prplmesh_utils.sh status` which prints the prplMesh operational status of the main and radio agents.

 ### Prerequisites